Wildfires blasting through West draw states to lend support

 Although hot weather with afternoon winds posed a continued threat of spreading blazes, weekend forecasts also called for a chance of scattered thunderstorms in California, Utah, Nevada, Arizona and other states.
 However, forecasters said some could be dry thunderstorms that produce little rain but a lot of lightning, which can spark new blazes.

-More than 85 large wildfires were burning around the country, most of them in Western states, and they had burned over 1.4 million acres (2,135 square miles or more than 553,000 hectares) of land.
+More than 85 large wildfires were burning around the country, most of them in Western states, and they had burned over 1.4 million acres (2,135 square miles, or more than 553,000 hectares).

-Note: This story has been corrected to show additional mandatory evacuations were not issued on Friday at the Bootleg fire.